cuu/arch-linux-arm-clockworkpi/README.md

 ## Done!

-The SD card is now ready to be booted by the DevTerm!
+The SD card is now ready to be booted by the uConsole!
 Good luck!

 ## Next Steps